Diagnostics and Retakes

 If your diagnostic report lists item counts by knowledge area, write those next to the 0-15 bars.
 If it does not, treat weak high-weight blueprint ranges as the first risk to repair, not as a precise pass/fail conversion.

-Pick your exam and we will send the public "how close" workflow first.
-The full app planner adds saved scores, optional item counts, a planning range, weak-topic priorities, and a check-off study calendar when you have app access.
+Pick your exam and we will send the public estimator workflow, the score-band caveats, and the first retake actions.
+The full app planner adds saved scores, weak-topic priorities, and a check-off study calendar when you have app access.

 Frequently Asked Questions